EllyPirelly/cf-movie-angular-client/README.md

 #### Dev Dependencies
 - `@angular/cli` and all packages coming with this
+- `angular-cli-ghpages` - to deploy on GitHub pages branch `gh-pages`

 ## How to run this?
 - clone the repo